 As a Brief Communication, the purpose of this work is to highlight rapidly emerging and hugely impactful health-relevant issues, which we argue this work clearly does.
 We have added a brief discussion of factors influencing vulnerability to heat stress in the revised manuscript (P. 8, Lines 174-182):

-From a climatic perspective, we find that 1998 and 2010 were the worst two years, respectively, for heat disparities between incarcerated and non-incarcerated populations in the United States.
-These two years were also strong El Niño events.14 While El Niño affected other years during 1982 - 2020, our findings suggest that El Niño may be an important precursor to
+Though there have been recent declines, the incarcerated population of the United States has in increased by 500% over the past four decades.25 People of color have consistently been overrepresented in carceral facilities and compose an estimated two-thirds of the total incarcerated population.
+The prison population is also aging, with 1 in 7 serving life in prison,26 potentially resulting in potentially greater heat vulnerability to those incarcerated.

 References